dapias/ST1Ds/README.md

 ### Simulation 2

 Run the file *simulations/poincareintegration.jl*.
 Set the desired parameters in the file *simulations/parametersintegration.yaml*.
-That file generates a HDF5 file that is saved in the folder *poincaredata/* with the position data *(p,q,z)* corresponding to a particular trajectory integrated by the Dormand-Prince method for the parameters set.
+That file generates a HDF5 file that is saved in the folder *poincaredata/* with the position data $(q,p,\zeta)$ corresponding to a particular trajectory integrated by the Dormand-Prince method for the parameters set.
 Then you can proceed to execute the file
 *simulations/plotpoincare.jl* which displays and saves the poincare section of the called file.